calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 # Website

-Here is the link to the website hosted on this repository: https://www.dickinsonclimate.com/
+Here is the link to the website hosted in this repository: https://www.dickinsonclimate.com/

 # How to run the javascript google earth engine files in this repository